Different GST Tax Rates

 5. International Factors

 Global economic conditions and trade dynamics also influence GST tax rates for goods and services linked to international markets.
-Such changes occur in response to shifts in global trade patterns and economic trends.
+Also, such changes occur in response to shifts in global trade patterns and economic trends.

 6. Sector-Specific Considerations